June 29th, 2022

 Our new Dynamic Audio feature didn't work great with Spotify, because they were hosting the audio file.

-We've now partnered with Spotify's passthrough program: all Spotify streams will now use your audio hosted on Transistor (the audio will no longer be hosted on Spotify).
+We're now able to offer passthrough to our customers: moving forward, all Spotify streams will use your audio hosted on Transistor (the audio will no longer be hosted on Spotify).